Expert Infantryman Badge

-The Expert Infantryman Badge, or EIB, is a special skills badge of the United States Army.
+The Expert Infantryman Badge (EIB) is a special skills badge of the United States Army.

 The EIB was created with the CIB by executive order in November 1943 during World War II.
-Currently, it is awarded to U.S. Army personnel who hold infantry or special forces military occupational specialties with the exception of soldiers with the occupational specialty of Special Forces Medical Sergeant (18D).
+Currently, it is awarded to U.S. Army personnel who hold infantry or Special Forces military occupational specialties with the exception of soldiers with the occupational specialty of Special Forces Medical Sergeant (18D).
 To be awarded the EIB, the soldier must complete a number of prerequisites and pass a battery of graded tests on basic infantry skills.

-Personnel who have been awarded both the EIB and the CIB are not authorized to wear both badges simultaneously.
-In such cases, Army Regulations allow the recipient to choose which badge is worn.
-A similar badge exists for medical personnel, known as the Expert Field Medical Badge (EFMB).
-In 2017, talks about a similar badge were being discussed for soldiers without the occupation of infantry, medical, or special forces were put on the table and in 2019 the army established the Expert Soldier Badge for soldiers who do not qualify for both the EIB and EFMB.
+In 2017, talks about a similar badge were being discussed for soldiers without the occupation of infantry, medical, or Special Forces were put on the table and in 2019 the army established the Expert Soldier Badge for soldiers who do not qualify for either the EIB or EFMB.

 The EIB is a silver and enamel badge, consisting of a 3-inch-wide (76 mm) rectangular bar with an infantry-blue field upon which is superimposed a Springfield Arsenal Musket, Model 1795.
 Although similar in name and appearance to the Combat Infantryman Badge (CIB), it is a completely different award.
 While the CIB is awarded to infantry soldiers for participation in ground combat, the EIB is presented for completion of a course of testing designed to demonstrate proficiency in infantry skills.

+As of 2025, personnel who have been awarded both the EIB (or any "expert" badge) and the CIB are authorized to wear the Master Combat Infantryman Badge; otherwise, the CIB and EIB may not be worn together.

-Modern requirements (2000s)
+Modern requirements (2020s)

 A primary Military Occupational Specialty (MOS) in Career Management Fields (CMF) 11 (Infantry) or 18 (Special Forces) series, except 18Ds (Special Forces Medical Sergeant).

 EIB Physical Fitness Assessment: Each candidate (regardless of sex or age) is required to complete 49 push-ups, 59 sit-ups and finish a 4 mile run in 32 minutes or less.

 Land navigation: complete a day and a night land navigation course within a specified timeframe;

 Weapon qualification: earn an "expert" qualification on their assigned weapon, typically an M16/M4; in the case of mortarmen (MOS 11C) expert qualification on the mortar is an additional requirement.

 Forced foot march: complete a 12-mile foot march, carrying M4 and 35 lb. load + extra gear for a total of up to 70 lbs, within three hours.

 Lane or station testing in individual tasks, graded as pass/fail ("GO"/"NO GO").
 There are approximately 30–35 stations in this phase.
 Candidates must pass every station; if they receive a "NO GO" on their first attempt, they have one chance to retest.
 A second "NO GO" at any station results in a failure for the entire testing phase.
 Generally there are multiple stations in all the following areas (less common/defunct tasks in italics):